openvinotoolkit/openvino_notebooks/notebooks/105-language-quantize-bert/README.md

-# Accelerate Inference of NLP models with OpenVINO™ Post-Training Optimization Tool
+# Accelerate Inference of NLP models with Post-Training Quantization API of NNCF

 This tutorial demonstrates how to apply INT8 quantization to the Natural Language Processing model BERT, using the [Post-Training Quantization API](https://docs.openvino.ai/latest/nncf_ptq_introduction.html).